mrh0wl/Cloudmare/README.md

 ## Compatibility

-Tested on Python 2.7 and Python=<3.7, working on Linux and Windows.
+Tested on Python=<3.7, working on Linux and Windows.
 Feel free to [open an issue] if you have bug reports or questions.
 If you want to collaborate, you're welcome.

 [open an issue]: https://github.com/MrH0wl/Cloudmare/issues/new